imanbadaui/RoomiesGoodies/README.md

 `console.log()` for any information the app user should see.
 Instead, all user feedback needs to be visible in the browser.
-- [] All exercises have been completed as per the requirements and pushed to the respective GitHub repository.
+- [yes] All exercises have been completed as per the requirements and pushed to the respective GitHub repository.